 2. Diagnostic Analytics

-This type goes further by addressing, "Why did it happen?"
-Diagnostic analytics dives deeper into the root causes of supply chain issues, such as delays, cost overruns, or inventory shortages.
+This type goes further by addressing "Why did it happen?"
+Diagnostic analytics dives deeper into the root causes of supply network issues, such as delays, cost overruns, or inventory shortages.
 Using data mining and statistical analysis, companies can uncover hidden inefficiencies and bottlenecks, enabling targeted interventions to resolve them.

 3. Predictive Analytics

-Predictive analytics forecasts future outcomes by answering the question, "What might happen?"
+Predictive analytics in supply chains forecasts future outcomes by answering the question, "What might happen?"
 Businesses can anticipate demand fluctuations, identify potential disruptions, and predict inventory needs using machine learning and AI algorithms.
 This helps minimize risks, optimize production schedules, and improve demand planning, leading to a more resilient supply chain.

 4. Prescriptive Analytics